 \section{Characterizing the price of anarchy}

 In this section we develop a novel framework to characterize the price of anarchy in both budget-balanced and non-budget-balanced regimes.
-Specifically, we show how to \emph{compute} the price of anarchy throug a tractable linear program~(LP).
+Specifically, we show how to \emph{compute} the price of anarchy through a tractable linear program~(LP).

 In the forthcoming presentation we focus on distributed resource allocation problems where the system-level objective is as in \eqref{eq:welfaredef} and the local welfare functions are of the form \be W_r(j)=v_r\cdot w(j),\qquad w(j)>0,\quad\forall j\in N, \ee with $v_r\ge 0$.
 The function $w:\{1,\dots,n\}\rightarrow\mb{R}_{> 0}$ is \emph{fixed}, and referred to as welfare basis function.
 Since $w$ associates a positive real number to every integer number $\{1,\dots,n\}$, we often denote $w$ as a vector in $\mb{R}^n_{>0}$.
 The quantity $v_r$ can be interpreted as the value of the corresponding resource $r\in\mc{R}$, while $w$ scales such value depending on how many agents selected it.
 In this context, the set $\wee$ contains only functions of the form \eqref{eq:welfarebasis} for all possible values $v_r\in\mb{R}_{\ge0}$.
-The vehicle-targets assignment and the weighted maximum coverage problems of Example \ref{ex:vta} are of this form.
-Other problems that can be casted within this framework include - but are not limited - to content distribution in wireless networks \cite{goemans2006market}, information-decoding in noisy channel, combinatorial auctions~\cite{barman2019tight}.
+The welfare maximization examples previously discussed are of this form, in addition to several more that are discussed in Part II.